Mathématique: Chapter 1

 “Not true.”
 Rush didn’t open his eyes.
 “Entirely in.”

-“I don’t think ‘entirely’ means what you think it means,” Jackson replied dryly.
+“I don’t think ‘entirely’ means what you think it means,” Jackson replied.

-Someone sat down on the couch.
-Rush opened his eyes to see a woman with long, dark hair perched precariously next to him.
+Someone sat on the couch.
+Rush opened his eyes to a woman with long dark hair.
+She perched precariously next to him.
 “Hello, gorgeous.”
-She gave him a smile and a wink as she twisted the top off a bottle of green Gatorade.
-“I hear this stuff cures nearly every terrestrial illness.”
+With a smile and a wink she twisted the top off a bottle of green Gatorade.
+“I hear this stuff cures every terrestrial illness.”

 It wasn’t often he had no idea what to say.